-A Value for Money (VfM) analysis will be conducted at key stages in the process for the proposed P3 project.
+A VfM analysis will be conducted at key stages in the process for the proposed P3 project.
 These major stages include:

-- Initial Value for Money analysis as part of the P3 Project Development Stage.
-The Initial VfM builds the template for the project that includes all major elements including: - A Public Comparator that models the project based on a traditional delivery approach such as design-build, public financing, and operations and maintenance by the CDOT.
-The P3 Project Team will develop and/or have developed the information supporting the Public Comparator such as: - Schedule for a traditional delivery of the project. - Cost estimate for design-build traditional delivery for the project. - Cost estimate for traditional delivery of operations and maintenance for the project.
-This will include ongoing renewal and replacement such as resurfacing, bridge repairs, etc. - Public financing cost for the project. - Possible risk factors such as cost overruns, schedule overruns, inflation for future delivery of phases, and other key items associated with traditional delivery. - o P3 Delivery that models the project based on a P3 delivery approach where the P3 Project Team has outlined the P3 project scope.
-At the Initial VfM analysis stage the HPTE Director, OMPD Director, CDOT Executive Director, and other senior managers and Transportation Commission or HPTE Board members may want the P3 Project Team to evaluate more than one project scope and P3 delivery approach, for example: 1) shifting revenue risk to the private partner or an availability payment approach; 2) leaving all or part of the operations and maintenance such as snow removal with the CDOT; and 3) providing "options" such as the proposer "bidding" to provide operations and maintenance services on adjacent lanes or roadways to the main P3 project.
-The P3 Project Team will develop and/or have developed the information supporting the P3 Delivery approach such as:
+- Initial VfM analysis as part of the P3 Project Development Stage.
+The initial VfM builds the template for the project that includes all major elements including: - A Public Comparator that models the project based on a traditional delivery approach such as design-build, public financing, and O&M by the CDOT.
+The P3 Project Team will develop and/or have developed the information supporting the Public Comparator such as: - Schedule for a traditional delivery of the project. - Cost estimate for design-build traditional delivery for the project. - Cost estimate for traditional delivery of O&M for the project.
+This will include ongoing renewal and replacement such as resurfacing, bridge repairs, etc. - Public financing cost for the project. - Possible risk factors such as cost overruns, schedule overruns, inflation for future delivery of phases, and other key items associated with traditional delivery. - P3 delivery that models the project based on a P3 delivery approach where the P3 Project Team has outlined the P3 project scope.
+At the initial VfM analysis stage the HPTE Director, OMPD Director, CDOT Executive Director, and other senior managers and Transportation Commission or HPTE Board members may want the P3 Project Team to evaluate more than one project scope and P3 delivery approach, for example: (1) shifting revenue risk to the private partner or an availability payment approach, (2) leaving all or part of the O&M such as snow removal with the CDOT, and (3) providing "options" such as the proposer "bidding" to provide O&M services on adjacent lanes or roadways to the main P3 project.
+The P3 Project Team will develop and/or have developed the information supporting the P3 delivery approach such as:

-- Schedule for P3 delivery of the project. - Cost estimate of the capital cost (design-build) for the project. - Cost estimate for the operating period for the project including operations and maintenance - Renewal and replacement costs. - Handback requirements - Merge the cost factors into a life-cycle cost model for the overall term of the P3 project. - Risk analysis and the impact upon cost and schedule. - Financing cost for a P3 delivery approach. - Other factors associated with the P3 delivery approach such as cost savings from advancing the project, shifting of revenue or partial revenue risk, availability performance standards, HPTE and CDOT costs, stipends, and related elements. - Based on direction from the HPTE Director, OMPD Director, CDOT Executive Director, Transportation Commission or HPTE Board there may be multiple delivery approaches modeled for the P3 Delivery approach to evaluate the best alternative for delivering the project. - o The Public Comparator will be matched against the P3 Delivery approach(es) and this results in a "Best Value" analysis that shows whether the Public Comparator or the P3 Delivery approach is the apparent Best Value for delivering the project.
-These results will be part of the briefing package presented to the HPTE Director, OMPD Director, CDOT Executive Director, Transportation Commission and HPTE Board to help make a decision to reject or approve the project moving forward as a P3. - Update the Initial VfM prior to selecting the Preferred Proposer in the Procurement Process.
-This is further discussed in Section 4. - Update the Updated VfM prior to financial close for the P3 project.
-This is further discussed in Section 4.F.
+- Schedule for P3 delivery of the project. - Cost estimate of the capital cost (design-build) for the project. - Cost estimate for the operating period for the project including operations and maintenance. - Renewal and replacement costs. - Handback requirements. - Merge the cost factors into a life-cycle cost model for the overall term of the P3 project. - Risk analysis and the impact upon cost and schedule. - Financing cost for a P3 delivery approach. - Other factors associated with the P3 delivery approach such as cost savings from advancing the project, shifting of revenue or partial revenue risk, availability performance standards, HPTE and CDOT costs, stipends, and related elements. - Based on direction from the HPTE Director, OMPD Director, CDOT Executive Director, Transportation Commission, or HPTE Board, there may be multiple delivery approaches modeled for the P3 delivery approach to evaluate the best alternative for delivering the project. - The Public Comparator will be matched against the P3 delivery approach(es) and this results in a "best value" analysis that shows whether the Public Comparator or P3 delivery approach is the apparent Best Value for delivering the project.
+These results will be part of the briefing package presented to the HPTE Director, OMPD Director, CDOT Executive Director, Transportation Commission, and HPTE Board to help make a decision to reject or approve the project moving forward as a P3. - Update the initial VfM prior to selecting the preferred proposer in the procurement process.
+This is further discussed in Section IV. - Update the updated VfM prior to financial close for the P3 project.
+This is further discussed in Chapter 4, section F.